celine-14/first-portfolio/README.md

 - __Choir Biography__

     - The choir biography gives a brief introduction of the choir and shares the choir's aim and direction to the users.
-    - The biography will attract audience who shares the same passion and encourage more singers who wants to sing repertoire of different cultures across all historical periods to join the choir.
+    - The biography will attract user who shares the same passion and encourage more singers to join the choir.
-    - The biography also aims to target users who are composers from the underrepresented group to reach out and send in their own compositions for the choir.
+    - The biography targets user who are composers from the underrepresented group to reach out and send in their own compositions for the choir.

 - __Gallery__

     - The gallery provides user with supporting images to give an insight of what the choir rehearsals and performances look like.
-    - The gallery includes images of the conductor and singers to allow users to be familiar with the members of the choir.
+    - The gallery images are of the conductor and singers to allow user to be familiar with the members of the choir.
+    - The gallery has a video that welcomes user to play and enjoy the choir's performance.
+This is to encourage more audience to attend the choir's concert and singers to join the choir.

+- __The Footer__

+    - The footer includes link to the relevant social media sites for Voces Creo.
+The links will open to a new tab to allow easy navigation for the user.
+    - The footer is essential for the user as it encourages them to stay connected via social media.